DamienHanns/Four_2D/README.md

 # Four_2D

-Great thanks to Rob, he been very cool.
+Great thanks to Rob, he has been very cool.